Accelerated Tax LL.M. Opportunity for Students Interested in Tax Practice

 1. Choosing courses while you are a J.D. student

 a) Required courses.
 There are three required courses for the LL.M. (in Taxation): Tax Accounting; Taxation and Fiscal Policy; and Tax Practice and Professional Responsibility.
 During the 2017-2018 academic year, Tax Accounting will only be offered in the fall semester (Fall 2017), and Taxation and Fiscal Policy, and Tax Practice and Professional Responsibility will only be offered in the spring semester (Spring 2018).
 A current student who is considering the dual degree and wants to finish in December of 2018 therefore must take the two spring semester required courses in the spring 2018 semester and if not already enrolled in Tax Accounting would need to take it in the Fall of 2017 or 2018.

 b) Elective courses.
 Students may count up to 12 hours of specialized tax courses, taken while a J.D. student, toward the LL.M. degree.
-A list of those courses is found on the law school website at page 50 of the 2016-17 Law School Catalog
+A list of those courses is found in the Graduate Legal Studies Taxation, LL.M

 .
 To see which ones are being offered each semester, see this list of upper level courses

 .
 Many of the specialized tax courses are offered only once a year, and seldom if ever offered during the summer session, so students who wish to pursue the dual degree should consider their interests and plan their J.D. schedule carefully.

 c) LL.M. courses.
 Regardless of how many specialized tax courses a student takes while pursuing his or her J.D. degree, after being awarded the J.D. degree, the student must take one additional semester of full-time study (or its equivalent, i.e., 12 credits) to earn the LL.M. (in Taxation) degree.

 2. How to apply for the J.D./LL.M. (in Taxation)

 J.D. students at the Dedman School of Law may apply for admission